Table of Contents

 where:

-The easiest way to standardize a variable in SAS is to use the PROC STDIZE statement.
+The easiest way to perform this transformation on large datasets in SAS is to use the PROC STDIZE statement, which is highly optimized for efficiency and accuracy.

 /*create first dataset*/